Self-Hosting Specify 7

 Introduction

 This approach means that your IT support will need to be responsible for managing the server hosting Specify and the associated assets, updates, and day-to-day accesss troubleshooting.
-We ask that all SCC members use our Dockerized compositions of Specify 7.
+We ask that all SCC members use our containerized compositions of Specify 7, available for both Docker and Podman.

 :incoming_envelope: Click here to request access, including your GitHub username, member institution, collection, and any additional questions or notes you have for us.